 In case your international shipment has not arrived within 10 days after the expected delivery time, please contact your shipper or online shop to start an investigation with DHL for lost items.
-Please understand that only the shipper can start an investigation as he is the contract partner of DHL.
+Please understand that only the shipper can start an investigation as they are the contract partner of DHL.

 Can I change my delivery address?

-If a change in delivery address is possible for your shipment, you will automatically receive an e-mail or text message from ACS CY prior to delivery, with instructions on how to arrange the change.
+If a change in delivery address is possible for your shipment, you will automatically receive an e-mail or text message from An Post prior to delivery, with instructions on how to arrange the change.

 Can I change the delivery day or delivery time?

-If a change in delivery day or delivery time is possible for your shipment, you will automatically receive an e-mail or text message from ACS CY prior to delivery, with instructions on how to arrange the change.
+If a change in delivery day or time is possible for your shipment, you will automatically receive an e-mail or text message from An Post prior to delivery, with instructions on how to arrange the change.

 My shipment is damaged or the content is missing.
 What can I do?

-All DHL Parcels in Cyprus are delivered by our exclusive partner ACS Air Courier Services (Cyprus) Ltd. In case of a damaged shipment or missing content, please follow the instructions on the ACS CY Website.
-Here you can find all relevant information for your next steps.
+All DHL parcels in Ireland are delivered by our exclusive partner An Post.
+In case of a damaged shipment or missing content, please follow the instructions on An Post's Website.

 My shipment has not been delivered within the expected delivery time.
 What can I do?